sujeetkv/flaskcode/README.md

 ## Run application from CLI

-Run the application standalone, like this:
+Run flaskcode standalone, like this:

 ```bash
 flaskcode /path/to/resource/folder